ShouvikSharma/ShouvikSharma/README.md

 I will quickly run you through it.

 I am fascinated by the data which exists in the world, and its ability to convince people to take decisions.
-I like to be anywhere where there is data, I can work as a data analyst, data scientist, business analyst etc.
+I like to be anywhere where there is data, I can work as a data engineer.

 🔭 I’m currently working as Sr. Business Analyst for [Avant LLC](https://www.avant.com/).
 - 🌱 I’m a Master of Data Science student from [IIT Chicago](https://www.iit.edu/).